 For news of readings, events and new titles.

 She has translated a number of fiction works by Egyptian authors, including The Mirage by Naguib Mahfouz (AUC Press), Mohamed el-Bisatie's Over the Bridge (AUC Press, 2006) and Hala El-Badry's Muntaha (AUC Press, 2006).
-She has also translated three novels by Syrian author Ghada Samman, The Night of the First Billion, Beirut Nightmares and Beirut ’75, the latter winning the University of Arkansas Arabic Translation Award for best manuscript.
+She has also translated four novels by Syrian author Ghada Samman, Farewell, Damascus, The Night of the First Billion, Beirut Nightmares and Beirut ’75, the latter winning the University of Arkansas Arabic Translation Award for best manuscript.

 Over a number of years, Nancy Roberts has worked in the areas of ancient and modern Arabic literature, health care, law, current events, Christian-Muslim relations, Islamic law and Islamic thought and history.
 In 2018 she became a Banipal Contributing Editor.